 For M.A. and M.S. students, registration and payment of regular tuition and fees for one (1) course with a minimum of 2 credits exempts the student from the continuing student fee.
 Continuing students may qualify as full-time according to the above regulations by certification through completion of the Certified Full-Time Form.
-Full time status using certified Full Time Form is limited to two (2) semesters.

 After completing all departmental or program didactic course requirements, full time Ph.D. degree candidates should register for fall and spring semesters as a full time student (i.e. 12 credits of independent research).
-Full time status using the Certified Full Time Form will not be required for all Ph.D. candidates.
-Registration for the summer terms is described under Section 11.2.
+Full time status using the Certified Full Time form will not be required for all Ph.D. candidates.
+Registration for the summer terms is described under Section 11.1.
 Except during summer sessions, Ph.D. candidates with full time status entitles students to officially audit one (1) course per semester, but only with prior approval from the Program Director and GMS registrar.
 Students may not audit 900-level courses.

-7.5 Directed Study or Research
+6.5 Directed Study or Research

 Students may register for directed study or research with the approval of the faculty member concerned.
 The minimum registration is a 2-credit course.
-A candidate for the MA in the basic sciences may register for not more than 8 credits in directed study or research.
+A candidate for the MA in the basic sciences may register for not more than 16 credits in directed study or research.
 MA in Medical Sciences candidates may register for no more than 8 credits in directed study or research.

-7.6 Registration Deadlines
+6.6 Registration Deadlines